PatrickF1/fzf.fish/README.md

 ### Always pass some options to fzf

-fzf supports setting default options via the [FZF_DEFAULT_OPTS](https://github.com/junegunn/fzf#environment-variables) environment variable.
-If it is set, fzf implicitly prepends it to the options passed to it on every execution, scripted and interactive.
+fzf supports global default options via the [FZF_DEFAULT_OPTS](https://github.com/junegunn/fzf#environment-variables) environment variable.
+If set, fzf implicitly prepends its value to the options it receives on every execution, scripted and interactive.

-By default, `fzf.fish` uses [a sane `FZF_DEFAULT_OPTS` whenever it executes fzf](functions/_fzf_wrapper.fish).
-However, if you export your own `FZF_DEFAULT_OPTS` variable, then yours will be used instead.
+`fzf.fish` locally sets [a sane `FZF_DEFAULT_OPTS` whenever it executes fzf](functions/_fzf_wrapper.fish).
+If you export your own `FZF_DEFAULT_OPTS`, then yours will be used instead.

 ### Pass fzf options for a specific command